-Monitoring & Forecasting
+• Monitoring & Forecasting

 [14.1] For orchards not receiving insecticide applications for plum curculio and apple maggot, or where codling moth is otherwise a significant problem, a Michigan field model can be used to estimate the optimum time to begin insecticide treatments.
 For larvicides (e.g. Assail, Calypso, Imidan, Guthion, Avaunt, SpinTor, Delegate) the optimum timing is at the beginning of codling moth egg hatch, which occurs at 250 degree-days (base 50° F) after 1st sustained adult catch for the 1st generation, and 1260-1370 DD after this same biofix date for the 2nd generation.
-However, when using insect growth regulators (IGR) Intrepid or Rimon the optimum timing is earlier.
+However, when using insect growth regulators (IGR) Intrepid or Rimon, or Altacor which has both ovicidal-and larvicidal activity the optimum timing is earlier.
 For Intrepid, recommended first application timing for codling moth is 100-200 degree-days after biofix.
-For Rimon, the recommended first application timing for codling moth is 50-100 degree-days after biofix for first generation, and at 1000 degree days for second generation.
+For Rimon, and Altacorthe recommended first application timing for codling moth is 50-100 degree-days after biofix for first generation, and at 1000 degree days for second generation.